elastisys/compliantkubernetes/docs/compliantkubernetes/user-guide/registry.md

+---
+description: How to work with the container registry in Elastisys Compliant Kubernetes, the security-focused kubernetes distribution.
+---

 # Harbor - private container registry

 This guide gives an introduction to Harbor and where it fits in Compliant Kubernetes, in terms of reducing the compliance burden.